 Eimear Kinsella (first supervisor)

-Camilla Salvaneschi (co-supervisor)
+Camilla Salvaneschi (co-supervisor, completed)

 Brian Keeley (co-supervisor)

 Leverhulme Research Fellowship, PI, June 2019 - May 2020, (£ 54.652), project "From where do we see?
 Centre-Periphery in Biomedical Visualisation"

 Kias Cluster Application, co-PI, June 2020-2023, project "KNOW THYSELF AS A VIRTUAL REALITY", participation in the symposium and writing up the contextual essay for the project exhibition and the web platform.
 PI: Marilène Oliver, University of Alberta, Canada.

 Aberdeen Humanities Fund Development Trust Research Awards, PI, 2019 (£1,952)

 Brain Gain Fellowship at IUAV University (FSE Grant), 2019, (Euros: 12,000)

 European Cooperation in Science and Technology grant (£1,200), Network on NMR relaxometry, short scientific mission at University of Warmia and Mazury in Olsztyn (Poland) to conduct fieldwork interviews.

 Carnegie Trust Research Incentive Grant, PI, 2017, (£6,692) project "Visualising Data: A study of biomedical imaging practices in Scottish MRI innovation, past and present"

 Scottish Crucible grant, co-PI, 2016, (£4,000), project "Harvesting Collections for Social and Scientific Benefit: Hidden Stories at the Herbarium of RBGE" in collaboration with Glasgow University and RBGE